linz/nz-buildings/docs/source/DOCUMENTATION.rst

  CREATE TABLE IF NOT EXISTS buildings.lifecycle_stage (

-3. Each table's columns must be listed in the lines immediately following the CREATE TABLE IF NOT EXISTS line, and within "()" brackets and ending with a semi-colon:
+3. Each table's columns must be listed in the lines immediately following the CREATE TABLE IF NOT EXISTS line, and within "()" brackets and ending with a semi-colon.
+It's important that each column be preceeded by four spaces, and then a comma "    ,".
+This is to ensure parsing is not confused by the comma used in the numeric or decimal precision/scope values.

 .. code-block:: sql

-   CREATE TABLE IF NOT EXISTS buildings.use (
+  CREATE TABLE IF NOT EXISTS buildings.buildings (
-      use_id serial PRIMARY KEY,
+      building_id serial PRIMARY KEY
-      value character varying(40) NOT NULL
+    , begin_lifespan timestamptz NOT NULL DEFAULT now() , end_lifespan timestamptz
 );

 4. Every schema, table, and column must have a comment describing it.